 As long as you don’t disturb them, they won’t disturb you.
 Although, there is an enormous amount of cow dung on the island!
 Make sure you don’t step into it.

 Once you get off at the Tap Mun ferry pier, there are a couple of seafood restaurants to your left.
 If you turn right towards the New Fisherman Village, you’ll find a few more restaurants.
 But the ones on the other side are relatively easier to find as they’re along your path.

 I’m sure you can find plenty of better pictures of Tap Mun on the internet.
 Unfortunately, the day we were on the island was as cloudy and drabby as it gets.

 But I still think I got some great photos of the island from all angles.

 Aerial Views Of Tap Mun

 I was really excited about taking aerial footage of Tap Mun.
-However, there were two big screw ups that day.
+However, there were two big screw-ups that day.
 To start with the day was cloudy, and it had rained.
 And then when I unpacked my drone, I realised that I had left my USB cable home.
 This meant, that for the first time, I had to fly my drone blind.
-It fun in a scary way.
+It was fun but in a scary way.